 A shrug.
 “I’m not sure where that stuff fits in for me.
-There were things as a kid I used to do that I thought was normal, like it never occurred to me that other people don’t do them.”
+There were things as a kid I used to do that I thought was normal, it never occurred to me that other people didn’t do them.”

-“You couldn’t lie to me about nothing.
+“You couldn’t lie to me about a damn thing.
 Still can’t.
 If somebody was really good, it might take me a little while to be sure, but usually by then I had asked so many questions that the person would know I thought they were sus’.
-It used to piss off my grandfather and I got banned from going to his business cause I kept pointin’ out people who were scammin’ or not doin’ right.
-Never really got that.
+It used to piss off my grandfather and I got banned from going to his business ‘cause I kept pointin’ out people who were scammin’ or not doin’ right.
+That was somethin’ that I never really got.
 I was savin’ his ass money, but maybe it was a culture thing.
-Like if I had been a boy instead.
+Like if I had been a boy instead, it woulda been okay.
 My grandmother eventually explained that stuff like that, about others, I should keep to myself unless there was danger of some kind.”